 It’s said that the pre-Hispanic religions used to offer hearts for their sacrifices, and missionaries changed this custom to offering wheat loaves decorated with motifs of death.
 The bread of the dead can be sweet or salty, and the latter may be sprinkled with sesame seeds.
 They’re round and decorated with some bone-like elements to emulate the skeletons of the deceased.

 The petate is a type of palm-woven cloth used in Mexico as a bed, tablecloth or shroud.
-On the altar, it symbolizes the desire for souls to rest and is also used as the setting for the feast.
+On the altar, it symbolizes the desire for souls to rest, and it’s also used as the setting for the feast.

 Salt, as was mentioned previously, can be used on the altar or on a plate to form a cross.
 In any case, it’s an indispensable element in any offering.
 It supposedly helps with the purification process of the spirits, similarly to the copal incense.